Accelerated Test-Time Scaling with Model-Free Speculative Sampling: Experiments

 \paragraph{Experimental setup and baselines.} Throughout the experiments, we evaluate the effectiveness of our approach on diverse tasks, including math reasoning (AIME-2024), STEM QA (GPQA-Diamond), and coding (LiveCodeBench).
 We perform evaluations across different model scales, including DeepSeek-R1-Distill-Qwen-7B and 14B.
 For all tasks, we generate maximum 32k tokens for the 7B model, and 24k tokens for the 14B model.
 All sampling is done with temperature 0.6.
 All measurements are done on a single A100 GPU, with 30 samples per task for efficient experiments.

 For model-free baselines, we compare \mname against Prompt Lookup Decoding (PLD, \cite{pld}), Adaptive N-gram Parallel Decoding (ANPD, \cite{anpd}), Token Recycle (Recycle, \cite{luo2024turning}), SAM-Decoding (SAM, \cite{hu2024sam}) and a combination of SAM decoding and Token Recycle, also proposed in the SAM paper.
 For Static SAM (which is a component of SAM that uses a pre-constructed suffix automation from a datastore), we construct the datastore using 4k samples from the OpenThoughts-114k \citep{openthoughts} dataset.
+For all methods involving static draft trees, we apply our tree optimization algorithm using 30 samples from the AIME-2024 dataset unless otherwise stated.
 We also compare against Eagle-2, as a representative model-based baseline.
 To enable long context inference, we trained all Eagle models using OpenThoughts-114k dataset, where long samples exceeding 32k tokens were truncated.

+To ensure fair comparison, we conducted all experiments on a unified codebase, adapted from Spec-Bench \citep{specbench}.
+In this implementation, all components such as model forwarding and draft verification are shared, and the only differences lie in the drafting algorithms themselves.
+Furthermore, the draft length was fixed at 80 tokens for all methods, including our proposed approach and the baselines.

-\paragraph{Evaluation metrics.} We adopt throughput and acceptance length as the main evaluation metrics.
-Throughput is obtained by dividing the total drafting time with the number of generated tokens.
-Acceptance length describes how many tokens were accepted per speculation step.
-Higher values are better for both metrics.
+\paragraph{Evaluation metrics.} We adopt throughput and acceptance length as our main evaluation metrics.
+Throughput measures the number of tokens generated per second, computed as the total number of generated tokens divided by the total drafting time.
+The acceptance length quantifies the average number of tokens generated per speculation step.
+For both metrics, higher values indicate better performance.